cran/irtplay/README.md

 empty cells of item parameters should be filled with NAs.
 See `est_irt` for more details about the item meta data.

-Also, you should specify in the argument ’fipc = TRUE`and a specific FIPC method in the argument`fipc.method`.
-Finally, you should provide a vector of the location of the items to be fixed in the argument`fix.loc`.
-For more details about implementing FIPC, see the description of the function`est\_irt\`.
+Also, you should specify in the argument `fipc = TRUE` and a specific FIPC method in the argument `fipc.method`.
+Finally, you should provide a vector of the location of the items to be fixed in the argument `fix.loc`.
+For more details about implementing FIPC, see the description of the `est_irt()` function.

 When implementing FIPC, you can estimate both the emprical histogram and the scale of latent variable prior distribution by setting `EmpHist =